ManasaGinjupalli/bigdataproject/README.md

 for each title, I'm going to find the highest rating .

 3)Farheen Mohammad
-for each author, fnd the count of pages
+for each author, fnd the count of pages.